-City Center / University of South Dakota median real estate price is $212,976, which is more expensive than 31.6% of the neighborhoods in South Dakota and 23.6% of the neighborhoods in the U.S.
+City Center / University of South Dakota median real estate price is $229,792, which is less expensive than 64.8% of South Dakota neighborhoods and 75.1% of all U.S. neighborhoods.

 City Center / University of South Dakota is a suburban neighborhood (based on population density) located in Vermillion, South Dakota.

-City Center / University of South Dakota real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
+City Center / University of South Dakota real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the City Center / University of South Dakota neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the City Center / University of South Dakota neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built before 1940.

 One of the really interesting characteristics about the City Center / University of South Dakota neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 0.4% of college-friendly places to live in the state of South Dakota.